PurpleKingdomGames/indigo/indigo/docs/presentation/materials.md

 This is called a [height or bump map](https://en.wikipedia.org/wiki/Heightmap).

-The great thing about height / bump maps is that they're really easy for humans to figure out, and even to have some intuition about how to draw by hand.
+The great thing about height / bump maps is that they're really easy for humans to understand, and even to have some intuition about how to draw by hand.
 But they are really inefficient in two very specific ways:

 1. They're a very poor use of data.
 You've probably drawn your gray scale image and saved it as a full RGBA PNG, even though you could pack all of the data into a single channel.
 Weird to think about, maybe, but R and G and B and A are really gray scale i.e. values from 0 to 1 or 0 to 255, meaning you can have 4 gray scale images in one!